What’s the effect of BAC on traffic crashes? (BAC = blood alcohol concentration.)

 - Sales of alcohol for drinking at home didn’t change.

 - Sale of alcohol consumed on premises dropped seven-tenths of one percent (0.7).

 The National (UK) Institute for Health Research Public Health Research Programme funded the study.
-Lancet, a leading medical journal, published the article reporting the study .
+Lancet published the article reporting it.

-Mothers Against Drunk Driving (MADD) strongly supported lowering the legal BAC.
-It insisted that lowering it from 0.10 to 0.08 would cause a dramatic drop in traffic deaths.
-Unfortunately, it did not.
-However, arrests for DWI and DWI did increase greatly.
+Mothers Against Drunk Driving (MADD) strongly supports lowering the legal BAC.
+It insists that lowering it from 0.10 to 0.08 would cause a dramatic drop in traffic deaths.
+But it did not.
+Yet arrests for DWI and DWI did increase greatly.